35 Maths Questions Year 6: SATs Reasoning Questions And Answers With Worked Examples

 A single, relatively simple rounding problem – pupils should recognise that ’94’ is the operative part of this figure.

-A more complex version of the single step worded problem, multi-step problems require pupils to interpret a written problem, but solving it then requires the use of two or three maths skills,
+Multi-step problems require Year 6 pupils to interpret a written problem, but solving it then requires the use of two or three maths skills.

 For example, consider this question from the 2019 KS2 maths SATs: